bast/smeshing/README.md

 Prototyping work is currently done in Python.
 Later we will probably move to Fortran or C(++) and introduce parallelization but provide a Python interface.

+Currently the code is a bit hardcoded for islands and coastline and specific resolution functions but later the code will be generalized and the hardcoded aspects will be abstracted out.

 ## Installing dependencies